-Assets included in the Balance Sheet at current value are revalued annually.
+Assets included in the Balance Sheet at current value are revalued annually, with the exception of low value and de minimis assets.
 Annual valuations of council dwellings are carried out by a specialist external valuer.

 11. Property Plant and Equipment (continued)